The Bystander Challenge

 Colleagues in a work environment often hear comments and witness behaviors that can escalate to the point of harassment.
 Increasingly, bystanders are being asked to take action because when disrespectful behavior is left unaddressed, it is more likely to escalate into a more serious issue.

 Many of you have heard about a new law signed into effect in 2019 that impacts all businesses in California.
 This law states that all businesses with five or more employees must send all of their employees through anti-harassment training.
-Now, previously, there was a law in effect, SB 1825, that has required companies in California to send all of their managers and supervisors through mandatory anti-harassment training.
-And that’s still in effect.
+Previously, there was a law in effect, SB 1825, that required companies in California to send all of their managers and supervisors through mandatory anti-harassment training, and that’s still in effect.
 With this new law, the major change is that it now requires all of the other employees to also go through anti-harassment training.
-Now, originally, the deadline to have all of your employees trained was January 1, 2020.
+Originally, the deadline to have all of your employees trained was January 1, 2020.
 But there was a new bill signed into effect recently, SB 778, that extends that deadline to January 1, 2021.
-This is great news for all of us because we get a bit of a reprieve and have an opportunity, if we were running behind, to get our workforce trained.
-But it doesn’t mean that we should take it easy and not take steps to get our workforce going.
-So we encourage you to give the National Conflict Resolution Center a call so that you can get this process going and get your employees trained.
+This is great news for all of us because we have an opportunity to get our workforce trained.
+That doesn’t mean that we should take it easy and not take steps to get our workforce going.
+We encourage you to give the National Conflict Resolution Center a call so that you can get your employees trained.

 The Bystander Challenge, fulfills the legal requirement for anti-harassment training in all 50 states in the U.S. We have multiple versions of The Bystander Challenge, which fulfill both the training requirement for both supervisory and (for some states) non-supervisory employees.
 Those are two different classes and we can train managers and supervisors in one group and employees in another group.